 We have comfortable beds for 4 that require zero setup (other than popping the roof up), an amazing kitchen, outdoor shower and toilet, lots of water on board and room to sit inside in bad weather, at under 6 metres total length and the same width as a normal 4WD.

 At 1560kg empty and with a one tonne payload, its meant for getting off grid, and away from everything.
-The 240 aH of AGM batteries and 240W of panels is enough to run the fridge/freezer and various accessories without any modifications.
+The 240 aH of AGM batteries and 240W of panels (now 120W as one solar panel blew off!)is enough to run the fridge/freezer and various accessories without any modifications.

 You can pack it away wet